 The MZT’s great asset is the successful identification of the “Eastern Monastery” in which the great statue of Buddha lying in a state of parinirvana should be found.
 The estimated date (2nd-9th century AD for the Pre-Islamic period) is important for a better understanding of the artistic school of Bamiyan and its relationship with the Buddhist world.

-VR 1 and VR 2 sites revealed the ancient Buddhist capital of the Kingdom of Bamiyan and provided us with a complete sequence of the ceramics stretching from the start of Islam to the 15th and 16th centuries, filling in the gaps between the Turkish and post-Ghaznavid periods, especially the Ghurid period.
+Excavations conducted this year (2006) on the VR 1 and VR 2 sites revealed the ancient Buddhist capital of the Kingdom of Bamiyan and provided us with a complete sequence of the ceramics stretching from the start of Islam to the 15th and 16th centuries, filling in the gaps between the Turkish and post-Ghaznavid periods, especially the Ghurid period.

 We must not forget that the MZT is an effective centre for training our Afghan colleagues who are learning the techniques of excavation and restoration.